1099s for Foreign Contractors & Americans Abroad

 To learn more, see the instructions for Form 1099-NEC provided on the IRS website.

-We hope this guide has helped you understand when (and how) you should file Form 1099 for a foreign contractor.
+We hope this guide has helped you understand when (and how) you should file Form 1099 as a US citizen abroad.
 Still have questions?
 We have answers!
 In fact, we can even prepare and file your expat taxes on your behalf.